 Posted by Honeycombers on Sunday, 21 May 2017

-Don’t keep it all in: let’s go break and destroy some things, legally of course.
-The Fragment Room is one smashing place to be if you have some pent-up anger you want to release, but don’t want your friends to see your ‘rage face’.
-How it works?
-You pay for the hour and then you proceed to break wine glasses, bottles, plates, bowls with a wood or metal bat.
+Don’t keep it all in!
+Let’s go break and destroy some things – legally, of course.
+The Fragment Room is one smashing place to be if you have pent-up anger you want to release, but don’t want your friends to see your ‘rage face’.
+How does it work?
+You pay for the hour and proceed to break wine glasses, bottles, plates, bowls with a wood or metal bat.
 Pure satisfaction.

 The Fragment Room, 3 Balestier Road, Singapore 329671

 Art should be judgment-free and the best time to do it is on your own.
 Sign up for an art jamming session at a studio and let the paint tell your story on the canvas.
 These places will usually provide you with everything you need for freestyle painting, including brushes, colours, and even a drink – so you’re all covered!
 Or you could also attend a creative workshop and craft your own jewellery, leather goods and even ceramic pots!

 Planning to prioritise wellness and bring your mental health back on track?
 We have options!
 Try out flotation tanks that apparently put you in a deep, meditative state for your worries to melt away.
 Or take a day off and slow down to recharge.
 Wanna pamper yourself with a lavish beauty routine?
 Take note of our A to Z guide to skincare.
 Alternatively, there’s always the magic of aromatherapy and crystals (if you’re a believer) you can indulge in – from essential oils to luxury candles.
 Bliss.